DemoGo/Movie-Trailer-Website-in-Python/README.md

 # Movie-Trailer-Website-in-Python
-A website made in python that shows the movie trailer and storyline.
+A website made in python, HTML and CSS that shows the movie trailer and storyline.